quicwg/base-drafts/draft-ietf-quic-transport.md

 route to the correct endpoint.
 However, multiplexing connections on the same local IP address and port while using zero-length connection IDs will cause failures in the presence of peer connection migration, NAT rebinding, and client port reuse.
-An endpoint MUST NOT use an IP address and port pair for multiple connections with zero-length connection IDs, unless it is certain that those protocol features are not in use.
+An endpoint MUST NOT use the same IP address and port for multiple connections with zero-length connection IDs, unless it is certain that those protocol features are not in use.